hashgraph/hedera-services/platform-sdk/docs/components/componentFramework.md

    returned).

 If a component is wired to another component such that data is passed from one to the next, part of the task execution is scheduling the next component's task.
+Each data item received on an input wire created one task, and that task is executed exactly once.

 The details of how a task is scheduled changes with the task scheduler type.
 Some examples of such scheduling include adding the task to a concurrent queue which a dedicated thread pulls from, or submitting the task to the `ForkJoinPool`.